 On becoming a Councillor you will be provided with a lap-top computer for your use.
 You will be using e-mail, the internet and Microsoft packages.
 Full IT training will be given and tailored to suit your needs.

 Do I get paid to be a Councillor

 Councillors receive a basic allowance to reimburse time and expenses incurred while on Council business.
-For 2008/2009, this was set by the Council at £5220 (taxable).
 The allowance is reviewed annually.

-A Councillor will also qualify for a special responsibility allowance when taking on an extra role such as the Chairman of a Board or Committee.
+A Councillor will also qualify for a special responsibility allowance when taking on an extra role such as the Chairman of a Board.
 These allowances vary according to the role.

-You will also be reimbursed for any travel expenses incurred whilst attending Council meetings and any outside meetings.
+You can also be reimbursed for any travel expenses incurred whilst attending Council meetings outside of the Borough.